-Emergency Services are covered on a 24 hour basis without the need for prior authorization for all Members experiencing an Emergency Medical Condition.
+Emergency Services are covered on a 24-hour basis without the need for prior authorization for all Members experiencing an Emergency Medical Condition.

-Molina also provides Members a 24 hour Nurse Advice line for medical advice.
-In addition, the 911 information is given to all Members at the onset of any call to the plan.
+Molina also provides Members a 24-hour Nurse Advice Line for medical advice.
+The 911 information is given to all Members at the onset of any call to the plan.